Box ticking is it enough?

-Sadly after our conversation, it’s very common to think that the expertise an IT professional has is easy to replicate and we don’t need them, we can use Google to search for appropriate solutions to tick our boxes and complete the steps required.
+Sadly after our conversation, it’s very common to think that the expertise a GDPR/Cyber Compliance Specialist is easy to replicate and we don’t need them, we can use Google to search for appropriate solutions to tick our boxes and complete the steps we think are required.

 The problem with going it alone and just ticking your boxes are as follows:-

-You will have no idea that the tools you select offer appropriate protection for your business.
+You will have no idea that the tools you select will offer appropriate protection for your business.

 Whether in the result of an incident you will be able to recover your business and continue to trade.